Brand, design and build of a whole new Drupal website

 - UK Polar Data Centre (Polar and cryosphere)

-Whilst the data centres have individual discipline specific expertise, we pull together decades of experience to provide an integrated shared service that works across all domains.
+Whilst the data centres have individual discipline specific expertise, they pull together decades of experience to provide an integrated shared service that works across all domains.

 EDS hosts the largest collection of environmental science data in the UK to support researchers and everyone interested in learning more about the natural world.
 Ensuring that environmental data is available, accessible, and re-usable indefinitely is their top priority.